jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     mvn archetype:generate -Dfilter=org.alfresco:
     ```

-3. Choose the Alfresco Platform JAR archetype (option 4).
+3. Choose the "alfresco-allinone-archetype" archetype (option 2).
 4. Choose version 3.0.1 of the archetype if prompted.
 5. Specify "com.someco" for the `groupId`.
-6. Specify "content-tutorial-repo" for the `artifactId`.
+6. Specify "content-tutorial" for the `artifactId`.
-7. If Eclipse isn't running, start it up.
-Use File, Import, Maven, Existing Maven Projects to import the content-tutorial-repo project you just created.
+7. If your IDE isn't running, start it up and import the content-tutorial project you just created.

 If you have problems after the import, go ahead and resolve those.
 Consult the Alfresco Maven SDK tutorial if you need help with that.

-Starting with SDK 3.0.1, the default is to create JAR files.
+Starting with SDK 3.0, the default is to create JAR files.
 We want to create AMP files instead, so edit the pom.xml and uncomment the maven-assembly-plugin.

 Now you are ready to create your custom content model XML.

 #### Step 2: Create a custom content model XML file

-Now that you have a project that is ready to produce a repo tier AMP you can create your content model XML file.
+Now that you have a project that is ready to package your customizations you can create your content model XML file.
 To do that, follow these steps:

 1. Models belong in a directory called “model” in your project's module directory, which is:

     ```
-    $TUTORIAL_HOME/content-tutorial-repo/src/main/resources/alfresco/module/content-tutorial-repo
+    $TUTORIAL_HOME/content-tutorial-platform-jar/src/main/resources/alfresco/module/content-tutorial-platform-jar
     ```

     If the "model" directory does not exist when the project is initially created by the Alfresco Maven SDK, go ahead and create it now.
 If it does exist and there are files in it, delete them now.